Comprehensive Review Real Customer Analysis

 Design and Build Quality

-Hoka updated nearly every part of this shoe, from top to bottom.
+Hoka updated almost everything here, top to bottom.

 Upper

-The upper is a Creel Jacquard Mesh.
-In simple terms, it's engineered to be breathable, comfortable, and durable.
-It provides good airflow and a soft, non-constrictive wrap.
-They also packed in a plush tongue and collar that gives you that "ahhh" step-in feel and cradles the ankle.
+The upper uses Creel Jacquard Mesh.
+Translation: it's built for airflow with a soft, non-constrictive wrap.
+You also get a plush tongue and collar that delivers that “ahhh” step-in feel and cradles the ankle.

 Midsole